wenwennnn/BCI-final-project/README.md

 ## Validation

-Our system was validated using the ground truth valence and arousal labels provided by the **DREAMER EEG dataset**.

 ### **Classification Models**

 Our system was validated using the ground truth valence and arousal labels provided by the DREAMER EEG dataset.
 Since our emotion classification models were designed as a multi-output 5-class classifier, the evaluation was carried out using accuracy, Root Mean Square Error (RMSE), and confusion matrices.